rbuke/jfrog-gradle-image-scanning-examples/README.md

 <h1> JFrog Xray scanning workflows for gradle projects that use the Jib plugin to create images. </h1>

-<h2> Each workflow builds the image using jib gradle plugin, scans the image with the JFrog CLI, and then publishes to Artifactory </h2>
+<h2> Each workflow builds the image using the jib gradle plugin, scans the image with the JFrog CLI, and then publishes to Artifactory </h2>

 <h3>Workflows:</h3>